 State Agency Databases - GODORT In every US State and the District of Columbia, agencies are creating databases of useful information - information on businesses, licensed professionals, plots of land, even dates of fish stocking.
 Some of this content is available on search engines, but much of it is part of the invisible web.
 Since July 2007, librarians and other government information specialists have been working on identifying and annotating these databases in one place.
+We've chased across fifty state web sites so you don't have to!
+ALA RUSA named this site one of its Best Free Reference Web Sites of 2012!!
 Information here changes from time to time.
 If you have questions about this project, please contact: Daniel Cornwall, SADATFS Project Coordinator State Agency Databases Across the Fifty States SADATFS Volunteer Guide for prospective and current volunteers.
 Click on a state name below to find a list of databases by agency.
-If you are a registered user and you don't see something on a list that should be, feel free to add it as long as the resource is meant to be available to the public and is produced by a government entity in the listed state.
+Alabama - Paula L. Databases by Selected Subjects Other Project Resources

 NV Energy customers may get zapped for conserving - Wednesday, May 4, 2011 | 2:01 a By David McGrath Schwartz Wednesday, May 4, 2011 | 2:01 a.m.
 The state’s electric company wants to raise power bills by as much as 5 percent for Southern Nevadans as compensation for the loss of electricity sales because customers are more power-efficient.
 NV Energy said programs it funds, such as subsidizing energy-efficient light bulbs and helping customers replace old air conditioners and refrigerators, will result in a loss of $35 million in energy sales this year in Clark County.
 A rate increase of almost 5 percent will reimburse the utility for its loss, it has told the Nevada Public Utilities Commission.
 NV Energy is asking for $7.5 million from Northern Nevada customers, a 3 percent rate increase.
 The PUC is expected this month to rule on the request, which is facing opposition from the Consumer Protection Bureau, part of the attorney general’s office, as well as PUC staff.
 Some economic development experts worry high energy prices will hurt the state’s competitiveness.

 Legislative Branch (statutory law) - Introduction to Legal Research - LibGuides at Georgia State University College of Law A researcher will not always have a statute citation when they begin their research.
 In these circumstances, a researcher will have to locate a statute (if one exists) on their topic through a variety of methods.
 Not all law is statutory law.
+Some laws can be case law or administrative law.
+Therefore, do not get discouraged if you cannot find a statute on your particular issue.
 The following are ways to search for a statute using the code itself: Tables of Contents: All statutory codes will have a table of conetents.
 Statutory Index: The subject index allows users to search for their issues based on a structured index.
 Popular Name Table: Allows users to search for statutes based on the popular name of the legislation.
 The following are other methods for locating a statute citation: Legal Encyclopedias: Sources like American Jurisprudence and Corpus Juris Secundum can provide users with annotations to statutes.
-Secondary books: Many legal secondary books (treatises & hornbooks) will provide users with citations for statutory law.